heheshang/AuroraPlan/Rust for Rustaceans.md

 accessed.
 This is the kind of code we want the compiler to accept because a human will be able to identify that it’s okay, even if the compiler finds it difficult to detect that this is the case.
-The logic we’ve just walked through is the drop check.
+- The logic we’ve just walked through is the drop check.
 Normally it doesn’t affect unsafe code too much as its default behavior matches user expectations, with one major exception: dangling generic parameters.
-162 Chapter 9
 Imagine that you’re implementing your own Box<T> type, and someone places a &mut x into it as we did in Listing 9-9.
 Your Box type needs to implement Drop to free memory, but it doesn’t access T beyond dropping it.
 Since